-In September 2018, I joined the University of Liverpool as a Lecturer in human anatomy.
+I joined the University of Liverpool as a Lecturer in human anatomy in September 2018.

-My research interests include the comparative anatomy and function of vertebrates to understand the relationships between form, function and evolution of the musculoskeletal system in extinct and extant taxa.
-Specifically, cranial biomechanics of feeding, the function of sutures, craniosynostosis and cranial sinus structure and function.
+My research interests include the comparative anatomy and functional morphology of vertebrates to understand the relationships between form, function and evolution of the musculoskeletal system.
+Specifically, I apply biomechanical methods such as finite element analysis to investigate craniofacial biomechanics, feeding and the function of the jaw muscles and TMJ, the function of cranial sutures and craniosynostosis, and craniofacial growth.